 On a quarterly basis, SEMO calculate a Rolling Fuel Mix to provide Suppliers with an indication of their position throughout the year in order to help with decision making.
 Rolling Fuel Mix is based on best available data at the time; as such these figures should be treated as indicative only.
 Rolling Fuel Mixes should not be published by Suppliers.

 If you are completing a Supplier Declaration for the first time and have any queries, please contact us.

 To enable Suppliers to claim Generator Attributes they must first submit a Generator Attributes Registration form.
 This is applicable for any generators that are not in receipt of GOs, or any form of support.

 SEMO will process the Generator Attribute registration and facilitate the transfer of attributes to the nominated Supplier during the Fuel Mix Disclosure calculation.
 If a supplier does not claim one or all of its generators, the electricity from that generator will be added to the Residual Mix.

 *REGOs are Guarantees of Origin issued in the United Kingdom including Northern Ireland.
 In order to claim REGOs in Fuel Mix Disclosure, they must be ‘retired’ in the Ofgem REGO registry.
 The retirement of REGOs is subject to Ofgem terms and conditions.
 Only retired REGOs can be used in Fuel Mix Disclosure.
-Following retirement in the Ofgem registry, REGOs can be either be claimed directly by Northern Irish Suppliers, or imported and claimed by Irish Suppliers in the Supplier Declaration form.
+Following retirement in the Ofgem registry, as of 01/01/2021, REGOs can only be claimed directly by Northern Irish Suppliers.